pytorch/serve/docs/FAQs.md

 Relevant documents.
 - [Torchserve readme](https://github.com/pytorch/serve#torchserve)

-### Does Torchserve API's follow some REST API standard?
+### Do Torchserve APIs follow a REST API standard?
-Torchserve API's are compliant with the [OpenAPI specification 3.0](https://swagger.io/specification/).
+Torchserve APIs are compliant with the [OpenAPI specification 3.0](https://swagger.io/specification/).

 ### How to use Torchserve in production?
 Depending on your use case, you will be able to deploy torchserve in production using following mechanisms.